dgcamblor/UMIvar/Medium/A hitchhiker's guide to bioinformatics — tips.md

 Once tha matter of the OS is settled, you should get yourself a good code editor.
 Editors like Vim, Nano or Emacs can be great, but the steep learning curve is bound to make you give up, so I would only recommend you to use the first two for quick edits.
 A great beginner-friendly editor that is equally powerful and with a great community behind it is Visual Studio Code.
 It is available for all major OSs, and it has a vast ecosystem of plugins that make it highly customizable.
 And if you are working in a remote server, you can easily use it to connect to it and explore and edit your files.
 Although VSCode helps in writing in any language, for writing in R, RStudio is a more recommendable option, as it comes with a lot of features that are specific to the language (you can get them with VSCode, but needs a bit of tweaking).

 Ah, let me not forget about mentioning the good ol' debate about the best language for bioinformatics.
-But I will brief by mentioning that B
+But I will be brief by mentioning that Bash, Python and R are specifically good for scripting, general purpose programming and statistics and data analysis, respectively.
+You do you, but it is probable that you will end up using all of them to some extent.
+If learning a language for the first time, Python is the easiest to

+## Learn the ways of scripting and follow good programming practices

+Scripts are the greatest power you have as a bioinformatician, and one you should embrace.

+## Have a journal close to you

+## Keep up to date with the latest technologies